ppy/osu-wiki/wiki/Ranking_Criteria/osu!catch/en.md

 ## Overall

-Overall rules and guidelines apply to every kind of *osu!catch* difficulty.
+Overall rules and guidelines apply to every kind of osu!catch difficulty.
 Rhythm-related rules and guidelines apply to approximately 180 BPM beatmaps with 4/4 time signatures.
-If your song is drastically faster or slower, some variables might be different, as detailed in [this article](/wiki/Ranking_Criteria/Scaling_BPM).
+If your song is drastically faster or slower, some variables might be different, as detailed in [Scaling BPM on the Ranking Criteria](/wiki/Ranking_Criteria/Scaling_BPM).

 ### General